 Recognize that historic buildings were designed to be efficient when originally constructed, and these same elements continue to contribute to excellent energy efficiency today.
 Quick and inexpensive retrofits that generally will not impact the historic character of your building include installing storm doors and windows, adding weatherstripping, replacing incandescent light bulbs, replacing old appliances, and adding shade trees to the property.
 The replacement of windows and addition of insulation are not always the best generalized solutions, so please consult with your historic preservation partners for advice specific to your historic building and budget.
 Keep in mind there are some dangers in weatherization alterations that can do more harm than good by inadvertently trapping moisture, introducing materials with shorter lifespans, exposing occupants to toxins, damaging the structural integrity of a building, or undermining the inherent efficiencies put in place decades ago.
 Remember, each historic building is unique and requires individualized solutions for energy efficiency.

-Here are a few resources to help guide your sustainability planning:
+Additional resources to help guide your sustainability planning:

 If you need to comply with the Energy Code (RBES & CBES) and the changes may adversely affect an historic building, please complete the The Historic Buildings Exemption Form and submit to ACCD.email@example.com.